andre-the-giant/astroblog/src/pages/posts/hackathon-team-level-hackathons-can-boost-your-teams-creativity.md

 ---
 Hackathons are often seen as large, company-wide events where engineers, designers, and product managers come together to build creative projects in a short period.
 While these can be exciting, they do not always lead to meaningful improvements for individual teams.
 Large-scale hackathons sometimes suffer from a lack of follow-up, with great ideas never making it past demo day.

 But **hackathons do not need to be massive**.
 Engineering managers can run team-level hackathons that focus on solving real problems, experimenting with new technologies, and improving developer workflows.
-These smaller, more focused hackathons often have a bigger impact because they are aligned with the team’s actual work and lead to actionable results.
+These smaller, more focused hackathons often have a bigger impact because they are aligned with the team's actual work and lead to actionable results.

 ## Getting buy-in from leadership and cross-functional partners